ecoreng/Multiattach/README.md

   * Edit descriptions once they are uploaded
   * Edit the allowed mime types without hardcoding them
   * Use of datasources properly (i think right now they are used just as regular php objects), take advantage of caching (?)
-  * Document methods in controllers
+  * Document methods in classes
   * Edit how file routes are displayed
   * Proper image detection (mime types hardcoded right now)
   * Cleanup code